erinyoung/soundtracks/README.md

-# List of video game soundtracks by year
+#e List of video game soundtracks by year

 Below is a incomplete list of video game soundtracks that I think are great to listen to while I work.
 Mostly they lack vocals and can provide 3+ hours of background noise. `()` is indicative that I need to be in a certain mood to enjoy the OST.